Ruslan Glebov

+Career

 He has competed at the 2008, 2009, 2012, 2014, 2015, 2016, 2017, and 2018 World Orienteering Championships, and his best result until 2018 was a fifth place in the mixed relay in 2014.

 He won a silver medal in the long distance at the 2018 World Orienteering Championships in Latvia, behind Olav Lundanes.
 In 2021, he won a bronze medal in the Middle Distance discipline, held in the Czech Republic.

 Ruslan also holds an overall title in the 5-days tour O-ringen after winning the 2019 edition.
 O-ringen is widely considered the most prestigious event outside of championship level.

 His achievements as junior include a bronze medal in the sprint at the 2006 Junior World Orienteering Championships in Lithuania.